 If the message has value for a limited time and is not critical (such as lunch invitation, which has no value once the lunch is over) you might just leave the note and forget it.

 The desired outcome determines how you handle the message.
 Effectively, you need to choose between synchronous and asynchronous messaging.
-In synchronous messaging, a requestor passes a message to another service and expects a timely response, so the requestor waits.
+In synchronous messaging, a requester passes a message to another service and expects a timely response, so the requester waits.
 This is the familiar pattern often seen in HTTP calls between a client and server.

 Queries often require a response in timely fashion.
 For example, Fred uses an ATM to find the balance on his checking account.
 He expects a response and if he doesn’t receive one, he wants to know why.
 Synchronous messaging meets this objective.

 Commands are requests for another service to do something, where the requester usually needs an answer or an acknowledgement.
 For example, Fred initiates an ATM withdrawal of one hundred dollars from his checking account.
 He wants his money now, and if it isn’t forthcoming, he again wants to know why.
 A slightly different case might be when Fred changes his PIN online, he needs to know whether it succeeded.
 Both of these use cases also motivate some type of synchronous communication.

 Events carry or represent historical facts that cannot be changed.
 Asynchronous messaging is the most efficient and robust way to communicate them.
 To continue our example, when Fred receives his money, it is a fact that he withdrew one hundred dollars from his checking account.
 He can redeposit the money, spend it or lose it, but that doesn’t change the withdrawal event.